Coronation of Nicholas II and Alexandra Feodorovna: Preparations

 In April 1896, more than 8,000 pounds of table settings were brought from St. Petersburg to Moscow, with gold and silver sets alone weighing up to 1,500 pounds.
 The Kremlin arranged 150 special telegraph wires to connect all the embassies.

 Pre-coronation festivities

-On Sparrow Hills—where the Vorobyov Palace used to be, and where, starting in 1817, the Cathedral of Christ the Saviour designed by Karl Whitberg was constructed—a special "royal pavilion" was erected for the newly crowned couple.
+On Sparrow Hills—where the Vorobyov Palace used to be, and where, starting in 1817, the Cathedral of Christ the Saviour designed by Aleksandr Vitberg was constructed—a special "royal pavilion" was erected for the newly crowned couple.

 On 6 May, the birthday of Nicholas II, the emperor and empress arrived at the Smolensky railway station in Moscow, where they were met by members of the imperial family, dignitaries, imperial officials, and crowds of people.
 The Governor-General of Moscow—uncle to the emperor and husband of the empress's sister Elizabeth Feodorovna—Grand Duke Sergei Alexandrovich arrived with the couple, having met the emperor and empress at Wedge station.
 From the station the imperial couple proceeded in a closed carriage to Petrovsky Palace.

 The scale and pomp of the preparations significantly exceeded previous coronations.

 "Royal Pavilion" on Sparrow Hills.
 Postcard of the late 19th century.